• Skip to main content

 • 1 ½ cups plain Greek yogurt

-• ½ large english cucumber
+• ½ large cucumber I use an English cucumber

-• 1-2 large cloves garlic (microplaned)
+• 1-2 large cloves garlic microplaned

 • 1 tablespoon olive oil